 The United States is one of the largest crude oil producers

 About 100 countries produce crude oil.
 The United States was the top crude oil producer in 2018 and maintained the lead position in 2019 and 2020.
-U.S. refineries obtain crude oil produced in the United States and in other countries.
+U.S. oil refineries obtain crude oil produced in the United States and in other countries.
 Different types of companies supply crude oil to the world market.

 Crude oil is produced in 32 U.S. states and in U.S. coastal waters.
 In 2022, five states combined accounted for about 72% of total U.S. crude oil production.